-- Advanced on the construction of the 13.2 MW1 Komatsu project in Ishikawa prefecture, Japan.
-The project is approximately 96% complete, on budget, on schedule and expected to be fully operational by the end of the second quarter of 2018. - Advanced the development of four backlog solar power projects in Japan with aggregate capacity of 190 MW on a gross basis.
+- On May 15, 2018, connected the 13.2 MW1 Komatsu project in Ishikawa prefecture, Japan.
+The project was completed on budget, ahead of schedule and is generating revenues from the sale of electricity. - Advanced the development of two of the four backlog solar power projects in Japan with aggregate capacity of 105 MW on a gross basis.
 As with any development, these projects remain at risk for delays or abandonment if the Company encounters issues that cannot be resolved.
-The Company is also evaluating several other early stage projects, defined as pipeline, with an aggregate capacity of 200 MW on a gross basis. - Produced 8.1 million kilowatt-hours ("kWh") of electricity from the Company's 44 MW portfolio comprising ten solar power plant sites in Japan.
+The Company is also evaluating several other early stage projects, defined as pipeline, with an aggregate capacity of 285 MW on a gross basis. - Produced 18.2 million kilowatt-hours ("kWh") of electricity from the Company's 57 MW portfolio comprising 11 solar power plant sites in Japan.